- Volunteer Guatemala Home

 Talk to your doctor about what vaccines you need prior to leaving on your trip.
 You can also find the information from the Centers for Disease Control and Prevention, Global Health Canada or in Travelers' Health United Kingdom.
 It is incredibly important that you take all of the recommended vaccines.
 Some of the required vaccines are hepatitis A, hepatitis B, typhoid, yellow fever, rabies, meningitis, polio, measles, mumps and rubella (MMR), Tdap (tetanus, diphtheria and pertussis), chickenpox, shingles, pneumonia and influenza.

 Any important information you want to share about this project.

-In this project a conversational Spanish is not mandatory but makes a significant difference.
-While working in the orphanage project wearing shorts or miniskirts (for females) is not allowed.
+In this project conversational Spanish is not mandatory but makes a significant difference.
+While working in this Guatemala volunteer program wearing shorts or miniskirts is not allowed.

 Volunteering with street children is the best way to fulfill your passion with kids while also traveling to an exotic and fascinating country.

 Provide care and affection, making a huge difference

 When you join thisGuatemala volunteer program you will come across street children who have been abandoned by their parents because of poverty or have lost their parents and are orphans.
 Facing the difficulties of life at such an early age, these children crave for much-needed love and affection.